Soname-Solutions/salmon/docs/configuration.md

 }
 ```
 **Monitoring Groups Configuration**:
 - `group_name` - the name of your monitoring pipeline.
-Refered in recipients.json.
+Referred in recipients.json.
 - the element `glue_jobs` should be adjusted in accordance with the monitoring resource type.
 Supported values: glue_jobs, step_functions, lambda_functions, glue_workflows, glue_catalogs, glue_crawlers.
 - `name` - specify the resource name to be monitored.